-SUMMARY OF ACTIVITIES - FISCAL 2023
+SUMMARY OF ACTIVITIES - FISCAL 2024

-During the year ended March 31st, 2023, The Veritas Foundation is proud to have accomplished the following:
+During the year ended March 31st, 2024, The Veritas Foundation is proud to have accomplished the following:

-- Held two food drives for families in need during the holiday and spring seasons raising a total of \$8,160.
-One hundred percent of Proceeds went to the Weston Area Emergency Support (WAES) in Toronto. - Held its annual Buddies Golf Tournament to support several organizations involved in cancer and other community activities.
-Ninety golfers raised a net \$13,200 for Northern Ontario Families of Children With Cancer, Childhood Cancer Canada, Gilda's Club of Greater Toronto, Wellspring Cancer Support Foundation, S.H.A.R.E.
-Agricultural Foundation, Behind Greatness, UforChange, and NepalAbility. - Materially grew the Veritas Foundation Giving Fund as a Donor Advised Fund, offering individuals, groups and companies the opportunity to open their own endowed charitable account for charitable giving. - Assisted many Charities with their fundraising efforts through our online Charity Marketplace.
-As of March 31st, 2023 we assisted 55 Charity Campaigns in raising \$1.3 million from 930 unique Donors. - Produced monthly Research Reports and Newsletters for our donors, charity management, and the public to help educate them on the importance of community and planned charitable giving. - Honoured the Fastest Growing Charities in Canada from 2016 to 2021 in 19 charity categories with the first annual Veritas500 Awards.
-These charities are excelling in their charitable mission through good management, mission awareness, and project impact. - Worked with our sister companies Veritas Charity Services Inc. and Veritas Asset Management to provide superior administration, research, and investment management services to The Veritas Foundation Giving Fund.
+- ➤ Held its annual Buddies Golf Tournament to support several organizations involved in cancer and other community activities.
+Ninety-one golfers raised a net \$17,000 for Northern Ontario Families of Children With Cancer, Childhood Cancer Canada, Gilda's Club of Greater Toronto, Pediatric Oncology Group of Ontario, Leucan, Food4Kids Muskoka, Niagara Youth Need Sports, and Behind Greatness. - Materially grew the Veritas Foundation Giving Fund as a donor-advised fund, offering individuals, groups, and companies the opportunity to open their endowed charitable accounts for charitable giving. - Assisted many Charities with fundraising campaigns through our online Charity Marketplace.
+As of March 31st, 2024, we assisted 77 Charity Campaigns in raising \$2.1 million from 1,223 unique Donors. - Created an Events Management online platform to assist our Donor Advised Funds and others in administering fundraising events such as golf tournaments, galas, speaker series, and more. - ➤ Produced monthly Research Reports and Newsletters for our donors, charity management, and the public to help educate them on the importance of community and planned charitable giving. - ➤ Honoured the Fastest Growing Charities in Canada from 2017 to 2022 in 19 charity categories with our annual Veritas500 Awards.
+These charities excel in their charitable mission through good management, mission awareness, and project impact. - ➤ Worked with our sister companies, Veritas Charity Services Inc. and Veritas Asset Management, to provide superior administration, research, and investment management services to The Veritas Foundation Giving Fund.